Detained In Chain-Link Cage, 16-Year-Old Taught Kids To Change Diaper Of 4-Year-Old Girl Catatonic With Fear

 “The government is literally taking kids away from their parents and leaving them in inappropriate conditions,” Brane said.
 “If a parent left a child in a cage with no supervision with other 5-year-olds, they’d be held accountable.”

 Other reports have painted a similar picture in these facilities.
-The Los Angeles Times spoke to a workers who quit one of the facilities and described the harsh an inhumane conditions, which even led some of the children being detained to attempt suicide.
+The Los Angeles Times spoke to a worker who quit one of the facilities and described the harsh and inhumane conditions, which even led some of the children being detained to attempt suicide.

 The 4-year-old girl mentioned in the Associated Press story was reunited with her aunt after officials found that they were in the same facility.